karolina269/beauty-salon-webpage/README.md

-# webpage-html-css-js-sass
+# beauty-salon-webpage
-Beauty salon webpage
+Responsive one page website for beauty salon

 ## Built with